CarstenAgerskov/skill-the-cows-lists/README.md

 The cows lists is tested against a normal remember the milk account, not a Pro account.
 The language is set to "English US" in remember the milk, under settings->account.
 I have reports that some different language settings do not work with the cows lists.

+If you use due dates and times and and they don't match what you expect, be sure that Mycroft and remember the milk is operating in the same time zone.
+Mycroft derives its time zone from the location you set for the device on Mycroft home.
+Remember the milk derive its time zone from your location, or you can configure a fixed time zone.

 #### If your token expire or become invalid
 On rare occasions the token may expire or become invalid.
 In that case you must repeat the steps above.